ZoLorenzo/ZoLorenzo/README.md

 My name's Lorenzo.
 I'm a senior at Northeastern Illinois University graduating in May 2026.

-🔭 I'm currently working on several projects across different domains such as IT Support and Cybersecurity.
+🔭 I'm currently working on several projects across different domains such as IT Support, Digital Forensics, and Incident Response/Security Operations.

 🌱 I’m currently learning Digital Forensics and Cryptography in my final semester.
 Also, I'm going through Security Blue Team's "Blue Team Junior Analyst Pathway" to pair with my studies.